NasCraftsman/OpenCuring/README.md

 Some of the features that the OpenCuring platform includes are:

 - Wifi and BLE connected
-- Modular design: it can be adapted tothe user needs
+- Modular design: it can be adapted to the user needs
 - USB Type-C for power and programming
 - Up to 3A at 5V
 - 1 general pourpose button